panicall/panicall.github.io/_posts/2018-12-28-libmp4extractor_abort.md

 date: 2018-12-28 16:44:00 +0800
 ---

-# Android 9 Remote DOS in libmp4extractor [INTERNAL]
+# Android 9 Remote DOS in libmp4extractor

 ## Overview
 In libmp4extractor module, there are many functions calling macro `CHECKxxx` to verify if it is healthy now.
 Parsing some malformed mp4 file may trigger this CHECK and lead to process mediaextractor abort.